How Much Is Tree Stump Removal?

 Number of Tradespeople

 Though many tree maintenance jobs can be performed by a single labourer, some companies/contractors may offer services whereby a team of two or three will take on a job.
-This may be for practical reasons or/and to save time.
-As some examples, pruning a tree is usually a one person job but dead wooding and crown trimming often require two labourers.
+This may be for practical reasons or/to save time.
+As some examples, pruning a tree is usually a one-person job, but dead wooding and crown trimming often require two labourers.

 Duration